 Obviously, COVID-19 restrictions presented a challenge — specifically, we were limited to only two people to capture the content that we needed.
 Believe it or not, this actually turned out to be a blessing.
 Together with our good friend Ryan Handt, who was in charge of pictures, our tiny three-person production crew allowed us to create an intimate, personal atmosphere on our shooting days instead of the impersonal bustle of a huge production.
 COVID restrictions also meant to have to do everything on our own while wearing face shields, masks, gloves, carrying around all our gear, and holding a 20-pound camera all day.
-Don’t get me wrong, it was completely worth it in the end!
+Don’t get us wrong, it was completely worth it in the end!
 But let’s just say we had no trouble falling asleep after a long day of shooting.

 Without a doubt, the highlight of the shoot was the campfire in the evening, when Wesley took out his guitar and started playing a few songs for us.
-This was a magical moment — it was almost difficult to focus on the camera when all I wanted to do was listen in awe.
+This was a magical moment — it was almost difficult to focus on the camera when all we wanted to do was listen in awe.

 All in all, it was such a great collaboration.
 Shout out to Dale for writing a terrific article, Craig Carlsen for helping us get the perfect shot on set, and Ryan Handt for taking those incredibly good pictures.
 Special thanks to Wes and Simone for being so easy to work with and to Bryan Grimes, who has supported us since day one and connected the dots.